staskobzar/sip_stacks_examples/README.md

 Simple UA for each library just to register to proxy.

-Sofia-sip and libre also provide examples of OPTIONS packet send.
+Also provides examples of OPTIONS packet send for sofia-sip, pjsip and libre.